-- ¼ teaspoon garam masala powder
+- ¼ teaspoon Garam Masala

-- 1 tablespoon cream for garnishing
+- 1 tablespoon light cream or cooking cream

-- ½ inch ginger – julienne
+- 1 inch ginger – julienne

 - Then add sugar and again stir.
 If you want to add honey instead of sugar then kindly check the notes section below.